khanhnguyen7802/Module4-EarnIt/README.md

 ## Files allocation

-There are 4 folders and a changelog file in our gitlab repository:
+There are 4 folders and a CHANGELOG file in our gitlab repository:

 - Design folder: